nabilahsyahirah12/SQL_Practice_StrataScratch/README.md

-## StrataScratch practice exercise - with MySQL Server
+## StrataScratch Practice Exercise - with MySQL Server
 These are scripts that answer questions from [StrataScratch](https://www.stratascratch.com/).
 Links to questions and my answers are below!

 ## My Solutions